-An unprecedented look into Croatian wedding customs and life 100 years ago
+An unprecedented look into Croatian wedding customs and life exactly 100 years ago

 A 5-minute long documentary film titled “Seljačka svadba u Hrvatskoj” (Village wedding in Croatia) by Anatolij Bazarov filmed in 1922 in the villages Selišće and Greda near Sunja in the Sisak-Moslavina County gives an insight into how a traditional Croatian village wedding was celebrated a century ago.

-The film was released on the Croatian State Archives (Hrvatski državni arhiv) YouTube channel as a part of the programme Croatian Film Heritage, aimed at promoting the Archives’ national film collection.
+The film was released by the Croatian State Archives (Hrvatski državni arhiv) as a part of the programme Croatian Film Heritage, aimed at promoting the Archives’ national film collection.

 The film that gives us an unprecedented look into old Croatian wedding customs and life is divided into seven chapters.

 Pripreme za svadbeni ručak / Preparations for the wedding lunch

 Polazak na vjenčanje / Leaving for the wedding